-The 2004 report essentially assumed that electronic communications were either personal (if not wholly private), as with e-mail, or public (or open access), as with websites, blogs, or faculty home pages.
-The growth of social media calls such an assumption into question.
-Social media sites blur the distinction between private and public communications in new ways.
-Unlike blogs or websites, which are generally accessible to anyone with Internet access who goes in search of the site, socialmedia sites offer the appearance of a space that is simultaneously private and public, one that is on a public medium (the Internet) and yet defined by the user through invitation-only entry points, such as Facebook "friend" requests, and a range of user-controlled privacy settings.
+Social-media sites blur the distinction between private and public communications in new ways.
+Unlike blogs or websites, which are generally accessible to anyone with Internet access who goes in search of the site, social-media sites offer the appearance of a space that is simultaneously private and public, one that is on a public medium (the Internet) and yet defined by the user through invitation-only entry points, such as Facebook "friend" requests, and a range of user-controlled privacy settings.

-The extent of the privacy of such sites, however, is at the least uncertain and limited, because it is dependent not only on the individual's privacy-setting choices and those of the members in the individual's network, but also upon the service providers' practices of analyzing data posted on the network.
+The extent of the privacy of such sites, however, is at the least uncertain and limited, because it is dependent not only on the individual's privacy-setting choices and those of the members in the individual's network but also on the service provider's practices of analyzing data posted on the network.
 Moreover, social-media providers often modify their policies on privacy and access in ways that their users do not always fully comprehend.
 Faculty members may believe that their Facebook pages are more secure or private than a personal web page, but that is not necessarily true.
-The seemingly private nature of sites like Facebook, Flickr, or Pinterest can lead individuals to let down their guard more readily, because they may think they are communicating only to handpicked friends and family, when in fact those friends and family may be sharing their utterances with other unintended recipients without the individual's knowledge.
-26 These sites are not closed portals, despite what their account controls may suggest.
+The seemingly private nature of sites like Facebook, Flickr, or Pinterest can lead individuals to let their guard down more readily, because they may think they are communicating only to handpicked friends and family members, when in fact those friends and family members may be sharing their utterances with other unintended recipients without the individual's knowledge.29 These sites are not closed portals, despite what their account controls may suggest.
 Likewise, an acquaintance may post private information about a faculty member's personal life without that faculty member's knowledge (or vice versa), and the viral nature of social-media sites may then make that comment more public than the original poster intended.

-Evidence abounds that such concerns are not unwarranted.
-One prominent example was the 2010 case of a professor at East Stroudsburg University in Pennsylvania who was suspended from her faculty position and escorted off campus by police after a student reported one of her Facebook status updates ("Had a good day today.
-Didn't want to kill even one student.") to the administration.
+There is evidence that such concerns are not unwarranted.
+One prominent example was the 2010 case of a Pennsylvania professor who was suspended from her faculty position and escorted off campus by police after a student reported to the administration one of her Facebook status updates ("Had a good day today.
+Didn't want to kill even one student.").
 The professor alleged that she did not know that anyone other than her personal Facebook network could gain access to her status updates.

-In another example, also from 2010, the administration at a theological seminary summarily dismissed an assistant professor of church history and languages who was also library director, allegedly because of a comment he had posted on a former student's Facebook page a month earlier, predicting that "one day the Catholic Church will . . . approve of openly gay priests."
+In another example, also from 2010, the administration at a Catholic theological seminary summarily dismissed an assistant professor of church history and languages who was also the library director, reportedly because of a comment he had posted on a former student's Facebook page a month earlier, predicting that "one day the Catholic Church will . . . approve of openly gay priests."
 In June 2013, an evolutionary psychology professor sparked an uproar after he told his Twitter followers that overweight students are not cut out for PhD programs.
 The professor quickly deleted the tweet, but he faced considerable criticism, especially after he tried to justify his comment by claiming it was part of a research project.
-The administration disciplined him for what he had written.27
+The administration disciplined him for what he had written.30